2nd Annual Conference: Openness and Mobility as a Service

 26 September 2017, The Atrium, London NW1

-This conference showcases practical approaches to embedding Mobility as a Service in the UK.
+This was an exciting conference showcasing practical approaches to embedding Mobility as a Service in the UK.
+It attracted a wide spectrum of people commissioning, developing and advising on new mobility and MaaS programmes exchanging experiences and views.

-It is an essential event for those engaged with commissioning, developing and advising on new mobility and MaaS programmes.
-The programme is framed around policy and strategy and will look at the principles of openness and practical case studies to demonstrate when, how and why to apply it.
+The programme was framed around policy and strategy and looked at the principles of openness and practical case studies to demonstrate when, how and why to apply it.

 By 2050 at least 70 percent of the global population will live in cities and urban traffic will have tripled.
 We need to develop smart and resilient cities for the future with more efficient traffic infrastructures, ensuring people are at the heart of city development.
 Technology has the potential to improve quality of life and the digital revolution is transforming mobility through demand-led services.

 Cars.
 Buses.
 Trains.
 Trams.
 Tubes.
 If you think we have reached the limit of how we move around our cities, think again.

 TransforMOTION is racing towards us.
 And we are counting down to a day packed with innovative exhibitions, inspiring talks from industry leaders, and the chance to network with technology and transport in uencers from around the world.

 We will be tapping into the brain of robotics, hearing from the women of the future, challenging mobility in cities and more.